Hydrat-Agency/laravel-2fa/README.md

 }
 ```

-If you wish to build it from scratch, you must implement the `TwoFactorDriverContract`.
+⚠️ If you wish to build it from scratch, you MUST implement the `TwoFactorDriverContract`.
 Don't forget to update `driver` key in the config file :